Skip to content

 1. Drive the Cabot Trail

 Right up there with some of the world’s greatest coastal drives, this 298km route hugs a wild peninsula on Cape Breton Island in the far northeast of Nova Scotia.
-As well as breathtaking viewpoints overlooking the Gulf of St Lawrence, the Cabot Trail is full of hiking potential.
-Don’t miss the Skyline Trail – a prime spot to witness the sunset – or any of the other numerous walking trails of Cape Breton Highlands National Park (see below).
-You can also go kayaking or whale watching, but the Cabot Trail has plenty of cultural diversions too.
+As well as breathtaking viewpoints overlooking the Gulf of St Lawrence, the Cabot Trail is full of hiking potential with over two dozen trails of varying length and difficulty.

-Baddeck was once the home of Alexander Graham Bell, while Glenora has a famous distillery where you can sample North America’s first single malt whisky.
+You can also go kayaking or whale watching and ride the gondola to the top of Smokey Mountain for views out to the Atlantic Ocean, but the Cabot Trail has plenty of cultural diversions too.
+The charming town of Baddeck was once the home of Alexander Graham Bell and the National Historic Site in his honour is an celebration of his innovation and creativity.
+At Glenora, there is a famous distillery where you can sample North America’s first single malt whisky.
 The trail links numerous fishing villages, their harbours crammed with colourful boats.
-Seafood restaurants and artists’ studios reflect the region’s vibrant maritime traditions, while the Celtic Music Interpretive Center and Les Trois Pignons Acadian Cultural Centre & Museum provide fascinating insights into Nova Scotia’s heritage.
+Seafood restaurants and artists’ studios reflect the region’s vibrant maritime traditions, while the Celtic Music Interpretive Center and Acadian Cultural Center & Museum provide fascinating insights into Nova Scotia’s heritage.

 2. Discover the history of Halifax

-Museums, boutique shops and restaurants line a boardwalk that stretches nearly 4km along the Halifax Waterfront.
-It’s a great spot from which to watch boats come and go, and soak up the atmosphere of Nova Scotia’s capital.
 Commanding a hilltop in the heart of the city, the star-shaped Citadel was completed in 1856 – although its origins date back to 1749 when the British military established a guardhouse to defend the harbour.
 Guided tours bring the history of the fort to life.
 A cannon is fired daily at noon by the 3rd Brigade Royal Artillery, while the sentry guard of the 78th Highlanders is changed at the front gate every hour.

 3. Explore Old Town Lunenburg

 It’s not surprising that this historic port, located about 100km southwest of Halifax, has been declared a UNESCO World Heritage Site – most of the colourful wooden buildings along its waterfront date from the settler years of the 1800s.
+For the iconic view of the waterfront building head out of old town along residential Tannery Road where you can look back across harbour.

 The Knaut-Rhuland House museum shines a light on their lives, while the Fisheries Museum of the Atlantic delves into Lunenburg’s maritime past.

-Built in 1921 and immortalised on the Canadian dime, the Bluenose was once the world’s fastest racing schooner – you can now take a trip on the replica Bluenose II, the most iconic of the vessels moored in Lunenburg.
-The town also boasts a wealth of restaurants, craft shops and galleries.
-Pop in to the Ironworks Distillery to pick up a bottle of local rum.
+Built in 1921 and immortalised on the Canadian dime, the Bluenose was once the world’s fastest racing schooner – you can now take a trip on the replica Bluenose II, the most iconic of the vessels moored in Lunenburg and happy in the knowledge of why it is named as such.

 4. Hike the Cape Breton Highlands

 Around 950 square kilometres in size, this rugged national park of sea cliffs, beaches, river canyons and forested valleys is riddled with no fewer than 26 trails, many of them easy hikes.
 One moment you could be walking through Acadian or boreal forest (home to black bear, moose and lynx); the next you could be striding across a dramatic headland, catching glimpses of pilot whales in the sea below.
-As well as the 8km Skyline Trail (see no.1 above), popular hikes include the 7km Franey Trail near Ingonish Beach, the 4.5km Middle Head Trail (which straddles a narrow peninsula) and the 9.5km Acadian Trail, a forest hike accessed from the western side of the Cabot Trail.

 5. Witness the world’s highest tides

-Bordered by Nova Scotia to the south and New Brunswick to the north, the Bay of Fundy has many claims to fame – including superb whale watching (see no.6 below).
+Bordered by Nova Scotia to the south and New Brunswick to the north, the Bay of Fundy has many claims to fame – including superb whale watching (see no. 6).
 Twice a day, the 280km long inlet empties and fills a billion tonnes of water during each tidal cycle, creating the world’s highest tides of up to 16m.
 The most extreme tidal ranges occur at the head of the bay.
 Joggins is a good spot – not only can you walk on the ocean floor at low tide, but the cliffs here are a world heritage site for fossils.

 6. Spot humpbacks and other whales